ibm-cloud-docs/sap-powervs/planning.md

 ## {{site.data.keyword.powerSysFull}} with VPC landing zone deployable architecture
 {: #powervs-vpc-landing-zone-da}

-You must have an existing deployment of [{{site.data.keyword.powerSysFull}} with VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global) deployable architecture.
+1. You must have an existing deployment of [{{site.data.keyword.powerSysFull}} with VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global) deployable architecture.
 This can be deployed from IBM catalog tile.
 Instructions are provided [here](/docs/powervs-vpc?topic=powervs-vpc-automation-solution-overview).

-OR
+Only following variations are supported to proceed with the deployment of SAP Ready PowerVS and SAP S/4HANA or BW/4HANA.

+- Create a new architecture: [Standard Variation](/docs/powervs-vpc?topic=powervs-vpc-deploy-arch-ibm-pvs-inf-standard)
+- Extend Power Virtual Server with VPC landing zone: [Standard Variation](/docs/powervs-vpc?topic=powervs-vpc-deploy-arch-ibm-pvs-inf-extension)
+- Create a new architecture: [Import Variation](/docs/powervs-vpc?topic=powervs-vpc-power-virtual-server-with-vpc-landing-zone-as-import-deployment)

     If you already have a PowerVS workspace, then you can use the [Import PowerVS workspace](/docs/powervs-vpc?topic=powervs-vpc-automation-solution-overview#overview-powervs-workspace-import-variant) variation of [{{site.data.keyword.powerSysFull}} with VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global) deployable architecture instead of deploying a new {{site.data.keyword.powerSysFull}} with VPC landing zone deployable architecture.
-The **'import-workspace'** solution creates a schematics workspace by taking pre-existing VPC and PowerVS infrastructure resource details as inputs.
+The 'import' solution creates a schematics workspace by taking pre-existing VPC and PowerVS infrastructure resource details as inputs.
 The ID of this schematics workspace will be the pre-requisite workspace id required by 'Power Virtual Server for SAP HANA' to create and configure the PowerVS instances for SAP on top of the existing infrastructure.
+    Check the **pre-requisites** for this variation [here](https://github.com/terraform-ibm-modules/terraform-ibm-powervs-infrastructure/tree/main/solutions/import#pre-requisites){: external}.

+The ID of this schematics workspace will be the pre-requisite workspace id required by 'Power Virtual Server for SAP HANA' to create and configure the PowerVS instances for SAP on top of the existing infrastructure.

-Check the pre-requisites for this variation [here](https://github.com/terraform-ibm-modules/terraform-ibm-powervs-infrastructure/tree/main/solutions/import-workspace#pre-requisites).
+Check the pre-requisites for this variation [here](https://github.com/terraform-ibm-modules/terraform-ibm-powervs-infrastructure/tree/main/solutions/import#pre-requisites).

 ## Confirm your {{site.data.keyword.cloud_notm}} settings
 {: #sap-automation-cloud-prereqs}